waldhari1/content-processing-solution-accelerator/docs/CustomizeSchemaData.md

 With this concept in mind, schemas need to be created specific to your business and domain requirements.
 A lot of times schemas may be generally common across industries, but this allows for variations specific to your use case.

-A schema should be created that includes all fields you expect to extract and transformed to.
+A schema should be created that includes all fields you expect to extract and transform to.
 Once a schema is added specific to your intended files, you can then programmatically call the API endpoints to submit and process the file for that schema or utilize the web UI to manually process and review.

 ## Steps to add a Custom Schema
 1. **Create .py class to define schema**<br/>